AkshayChavan9/Predictive-Analytics-Sales-Forecasting/README.md

 # Predictive-Analytics-Sales-Forecasting
-MBA Business Analytics project on predictive analytics for sales forecasting using Python, ARIMA, and XGBoost.
+MBA Business Analytics project on predictive analytics for sales forecasting using Python, Random Forest, ARIMA, and XGBoost.